 Harrington rods insertion, a method that gained popularity around the same period, mainly consisted of concave-distraction over a stainless-steel rod, with a ratchet and a collar-end attached to the spine at the top and bottom of the curvature by hooks alone (non-segmental instrumentation), and later on a convex-compression rod was added; These were the cornerstones of this method .

 The following case report discusses the challenges we encountered in the care of a 41-year-old parturient requesting labor analgesia, who had both the Dwyer and Harrington procedures performed at the ages of 11 and 14 for treatment of severe scoliosis.
 HIPAA authorization was obtained.

 On admission to the Labor and Delivery Unit, the patient's back was scanned using the ultrasound imaging modality (Accuro device) to better identify the instrumentation seen on the thoracolumbar radiograph that was provided by the patient.
 It was felt that the use of ultrasound might help locate a space suitable for epidural or combined spinal-epidural placement.
 An early neuraxial placement was encouraged to optimize the patient's positioning and ideally increase the success rate of that procedure.
 Also, our patient starting displaying some elevated blood pressure and the OB team encouraged her to opt for the epidural sooner rather than later, to help better control her blood pressure.

-The "Rivanna: Accuro" Ultrasound was used in the "spine imaging mode".
+The "Rivanna: Accuro" Ultrasound (Figure 2) was used in the "spine imaging mode".
 That provided us with a reconstructed real-time imaging which revealed an adequate entry point at the L3-L4 level, 3 cm left to the midline at an angle of about 20 degrees.
 A mark was placed on the back to identify the entry point.

 Another ultrasound image was used for confirmation of the optimal entry point and the previously located entry point was confirmed for the procedure.